shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-prebid-server-premium.md

 ---
 title: Set up prebid server premium
-Description: The article assists you in understanding the setup process for Prebid Server Premium (PSP), and it emphasizes the importance of following each resource in a specific order. ms.date: 10/28/2023 the resources below in order:
+description: The article assists you in understanding the setup process for Prebid Server Premium (PSP), and it emphasizes the importance of following each resource in a specific order. ms.date: 10/28/2023 the resources below in order:
 ---